 - 7. The objective of an engagement to review interim financial information is to enable the auditor to express a conclusion whether, on the basis of the review, anything has come to the auditor's attention that causes the auditor to believe that the interim financial information is not prepared, in all material respects, in accordance with an applicable financial reporting framework.
 The auditor makes inquiries, performs analytical procedures and other review procedures in order to reduce to a moderate level the risk of expressing an inappropriate conclusion when the interim financial information is materially misstated. - 8.
-The objective of a review of interim financial information differs significantly from that of an audit conducted in accordance with International Standards on Auditing (UK) (ISAs (UK).
-A review of interim financial information does not provide a basis for expressing an opinion whether the financial information gives a true and fair view, or is presented
+The objective of a review of interim financial information differs significantly from that of an audit conducted in accordance with International Standards on Auditing (UK) (ISAs

-2 ISRE 2400 has not been promulgated by the FRC for application in the UK.
+&lt;sup>2 ISRE 2400 has not been promulgated by the FRC for application in the UK.